Run Service

 where <userDaily> is the name of the User Daily job.

-If annotation is enabled for the Active network category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Active network category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax